C2MA-workshop/c2ma-docs/README.md

 ## Re-open a Project and Notebook

-To return to a Notebook navigate to your Notebook
+To return to a Notebook navigate to your Project/Notebook

 ![settings](./images/project-reopen-01.png)